caiohamamura/3d_to_2d/README.md

     1. Let `i` be the mid distance
     1. Calculate minimum distance: `i - (range_view/2)`
     1. Calculate maximum distance: `i + (range_view/2)`
+    1. Project to 2D the points between minimum and maximum distances
     1. Do gaussian smooth by horizontal distance: mean = `i` and sigma defined by `--sigma or -s OPTION`
     1. Create an image as `OUTPUT_NAME.{n}.png`, where `{n}` will be replaced by numbers from 0 to 119 for each step.